Doublon-holon binding, Mott transition, and fractionalized antiferromagnet in the Hubbard model: Boson inter-site correlations and new saddle-point solutions with doublon-holon binding

-It is instructive to examine the last three equations for the D/H hopping, D-H pairing, and the D/H density fields.
-The closing of the gap $\Xi_d$ in the boson spectrum gives rise to a zero energy mode at the $\Gamma =(0, 0)$ point [see Fig.~(\ref{SdispB})] whose occupation enables the single-boson condensates $d_0=e_0\neq0$.
-Thus, whenever $d_0\neq0$, the $\Gamma$ point is removed from the momentum summations in Eqs~(\ref{chid}, \ref{deltad}, \ref{ndd}) such that the remaining summation over $k$ comes solely from the contributions introduced by the D-H binding.
-Accordingly, the solutions to this set of self-consistency equations (\ref{vchid}-\ref{ndd}) must be searched with two attempts: (i) assume $d_0 =0$ and solve these ten equations for the ten unknown variables and (ii) assume a nonzero $d_0$.
-The latter introduces one more unknown variable ($d_0$), while the required condition for the existence of the zero energy mode gives us the extra equation
+where the fermion density $n^f_\sigma$ and hopping $\chi_f$ per spin is readily obtained from the fermion spectrum in Eq. (\ref{Efermion}).
+It is instructive to examine the last three equations for the D/H hopping, the D-H binding, and the D/H density.
+The closing of the boson gap $\Xi_d$ leads to a zero energy mode at $\bk=0$ whose occupation enables the single-boson condensate $d_0^2=e_0^2$.
+This zero mode will be subsequently taken out of the momentum summations in Eqs. (\ref{chid}-\ref{ndd}).
+Accordingly, the solutions to this set of self-consistency Eqs. (\ref{vchid}-\ref{ndd}) must be searched under two conditions: (i) assume $d_0=0$ and (ii) assume a nonzero $d_0$.
+In the latter case, one more variable ($d_0$) is introduced together with one extra equation that ensures the existence of the zero energy mode,

-and thus one can determine the state by solving the eleven self-consistency equations for the eleven unknown variables.
-If several solutions are found for a given $U$, the one with the lowest energy should be chosen as the ground state.
-In practice, we found only one solution for any given $U$.
+If multiple solutions are found, the one with the lowest energy should be chosen as the ground state.
+In practice, we found only one solution at any given $U$.